Edward Wood, 1st Earl of Halifax

-On Chamberlain's resignation early in May 1940, Halifax effectively declined the position of Prime Minister as he felt that Winston Churchill would be a more suitable war leader (Halifax's membership in the House of Lords was given as the official reason).
-A few weeks later, with the Allies facing apparently catastrophic defeat and British forces falling back to Dunkirk, Halifax favoured approaching Italy to see if acceptable peace terms could be negotiated.
-He was overruled by Churchill after a series of stormy meetings of the War Cabinet.
-From 1941 to 1946, he served as British Ambassador to The United States.
+Halifax was the leading candidate to succeed Chamberlain as prime minister early in May 1940, but effectively declined the position as he felt he would be little more than a figurehead with Winston Churchill running the war (Halifax's membership in the House of Lords was given as the official reason).
+A few weeks later, with the Allies nearing catastrophic defeat and British forces falling back to Dunkirk, Halifax favoured approaching Italy to see if acceptable peace terms could be negotiated.
+He was overruled by Churchill after a series of stormy meetings of the War cabinet.
+From 1941 to 1946, he served as British Ambassador to the United States.

 Early life and education

-Wood was born on 16 April 1881 at Powderham Castle in Devon, the home of his maternal grandfather, the 11th Earl of Devon.
+Wood was born on 16 April 1881 at Powderham Castle in Devon at the home of his maternal grandfather, William Courtenay, 11th Earl of Devon.
 He was born into a Yorkshire family, the sixth child and fourth son of Charles Wood, 2nd Viscount Halifax (1839–1934), and Lady Agnes Elizabeth Courtenay (1838–1919).
 His father was President of the English Church Union, which pushed for ecumenical reunion, in 1868, 1919, and 1927–1934.
-His great-grandfather was Earl Grey, of tea fame, also the Prime Minister who introduced the Great Reform Act of 1832.
+His great-grandfather was Charles Grey, 2nd Earl Grey, of tea fame, also the prime minister who introduced the Reform Act 1832.

 Between 1886 and 1890, Wood's three older brothers died young, leaving him, at the age of nine, heir to his father's fortune and seat in the House of Lords.
 He was brought up in a world of religion and hunting.
 His religiosity as a devout Anglo-Catholic like his father earned him the nickname, possibly coined by Churchill, of the "Holy Fox".
 He was born with an atrophied left arm and no left hand, which did not stop him from enjoying riding, hunting and shooting.
 He had an artificial left hand with a spring-operated thumb, with which he could hold reins or open gates.

 Wood's childhood was divided mainly between two houses in Yorkshire: Hickleton Hall, near Doncaster, and Garrowby.

-Halifax attended St David's Prep School from September 1892 and Eton College from September 1894.
+He attended St David's Prep School from September 1892 and Eton College from September 1894.
 He was not happy at school as he was not talented either at sport or classics.
 He went up to Christ Church, Oxford, in October 1899.
 He took no part in student politics but blossomed academically, graduating with a first class degree in Modern History.
-Whilst at Oxford he was a member of the private all-male dining society the Bullingdon Club known for its wealthy members, grand banquets, and bad behaviour.
+Whilst at Oxford he was a member of the private all-male dining society the Bullingdon Club, known for its wealthy members, grand banquets, and bad behaviour.

 From November 1903 until 1910, he was a Fellow of All Souls College, Oxford.
 After a year at All Souls, he went on a Grand Tour of South Africa, India, Australia and New Zealand with Ludovic Heathcoat-Amory.
 In 1905, he returned to England for two years of study at All Souls.
 He visited Canada in 1907.
 He wrote a short biography of the Victorian cleric John Keble (1909).